OctavianParalescu/docker-zf2/README.md

 Although this image has configurations for production environments included, it's main purpose is to quickly start developing a ZF2 application.
-If you decide to use this image for setting up a production environment, be sure to excessively test if your application runs without problems in this environment.
+If you decide to use this image for setting up a production environment, be sure to excessively test if your application runs without problems in this environment and also change the exposed port in the Dockerfile from 8085 (or whatever port you used for your app on dev) to 80.

 ## Features
-* PHP 5.5 including the following additional extensions
+* PHP 5.5 including multiple extensions (see Dockerfile)
-  * php5-mysql
-  * php5-sqlite
-  * php5-curl
-  * php5-intl
-  * php5-xdebug
-* Apache 2.4 including
+* Apache 2.4 including mod_rewrite
-  * mod_rewrite
 * Config for DEV and PROD (*not recommended*) usage
   * DEV
     * xdebug configured with remote_connect_back